When Really Is the Best Time to Buy a House?

 Fall

 If you are most interested in saving money, there are bargains to be found in late summer and early fall.
-Lots of sellers drop prices right before school starts (particularly in August and September) to avoid the winter lull in the market.
+Lots of sellers drop prices right before school starts (particularly in late August and September) to avoid the winter lull in the market.
 There is also less competition from other buyers in these months.
 Homebuyers with school-age children will have already bought and moved into their homes before the school year starts.

 Winter